Threshold behavior of a social norm in response to error proneness: Results

 \subsection{Shunning}

 We now consider Shunning, whose assessment rule is given as follows:

 When we solve Eq.~\eqref{eq:coupled}, the solution is given as

-and it predicts the payoff disadvantage for a mutant with $\epsilon_0 > \epsilon_1$ for any $\epsilon_1$ between $0$ and $1/2$.
-We plot the analytic result in Fig.~\ref{fig:shun}(a).
+and it predicts the payoff disadvantage for a mutant with $\epsilon_0 > \epsilon_1$ for any $\epsilon_1$ between $0$ and $1/2$. \skb{The mutation-selection dynamics will favor error-free mutants if the social norm is Shunning.
+Thus, it is an example of a norm that is resistant to assessment errors.} We plot the analytic result in Fig.~\ref{fig:shun}(a).
 It agrees well with the ABM result shown in Fig.~\ref{fig:shun}(b).